vnchlsn/OsmoFold/docs/usage.rst

 - **`osmolyte`**: The osmolyte being tested.
 - **`dG_Unfolded`**: The effect of the osmolyte on the free energy protein's unfolded state (assumes maximum solvent accessible surface area).
 - **`dG_Folded`**: The effect of the osmolyte on the free energy protein's folded state (calculates solvent accessible surface areas from the provided pdb).
-- **`ddG_Folding`**: The difference between dG_Folded and dG_Unfolded.
+- **`ddG_Folding`**: The difference between ΔG_Folded and ΔG_Unfolded.
 Negative values indicate stabilization of the folded state.
 Positive values indicate stabilization of the unfolded state.
 - **`error`**: Any errors that were thrown in the computation of that protein-osmolyte combination.
 For a successful prediction, should be `N/A`.

+The results for all ΔG values are reported in units of **calories per mole of protein (cal/mol)**

 *For advanced usage and additional functionality, consult the full documentation or reach out to Vincent (`vnichol2@uwyo.edu`).*